-Contact the individual identified as the distributor for this data set.
-Please include the title of the data set and the name of the data steward when requesting a copy of this data.
+Contact the individual identified as the distributor for this dataset.
+Please include the title of the dataset and the name of the data steward when requesting a copy of these data.

 7.4.
-Approximate delay between data collection and dissemination: 30 days authority data access is delayed:
+Approximate delay between data collection and dissemination:

+30 days

 7.4.1.
-If delay is longer than latency of automated processing, indicate under what
+If delay is longer than latency of automated processing, indicate under what authority data access is delayed: